Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

 Reflex Sight Housing            {"sight", 6,7}
 Reflex Sight Reticle            {"sight", 1}
 MT Helper Reflex Housing        {"sight_2", 5,6}      6 hides housing for sight 1, 5 hides sights 2 and 3
+Autogun Irons                   {"sight", 2,3,4,5,6} -- one of these is the front rail lol

 # Parts not showing up?
 1. Make sure the weapon file is in files_to_load
 2. Make sure the parts are declared with something in the main slot
+3. Make sure the helper is being auto equipped by the main attachment
+4. If a helper part is parented to a part that uses the same mesh, it will not show up Avoid this by parenting to the main mesh's parent and just copying the transforms to put them in the same place

 # Scope offsets
 no_scope_offset and scope_offset
 position: x, z, y
     +x moves gun to the right
     +y moves gun up